lifulin/lifulin.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor of Finance at Texas A&M University Mays Business School.
-I obtained my Ph.D. in Financial Economics from the University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics in 2023.
+I obtained my Ph.D. in Financial Economics from the University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics.

 **Contact**: fli3@mays.tamu.edu